pulp/pulp/docs/contributing/3.0-development/rest-api.rst

   them is recommended for writers of serializers.

-* All Serializers representing Pulp Models should subclass :class:`pulp.app.serializers.base.ModelSerializer`, as it provides useful behaviors to handle some of the conventions used when building Pulp Models, such as GenericKeyValueMapping fields.
+* All Serializers representing Pulp Models should subclass :class:`pulpcore.app.serializers.base.ModelSerializer`, as it provides useful behaviors to handle some of the conventions used when building Pulp Models, such as GenericKeyValueMapping fields.

 * Whether serializer fields are explicitly declared on the serializer class or not, the field names